UAW Agreement Sponsored Project FAQs

 - The transfer of amounts budgeted for indirect costs to absorb increases in direct costs, or vice versa, if approval is required by the DoD Component.
 DoD Components should require this prior approval only in exceptional circumstances.
 The requirement in each such case must be stated in the award document.

-You can, but if you have committed any GSR to work for that year, you must find them an alternate source of funds.
-Postdoctoral scholars can be laid off due to lack of funding, although the university recommends making every effort to find alternative funding.
+You can, but this should only be employed as a last resort.
+Also, if you have committed any GSR to work for the budget years specified under the UAW contract, you must find them an alternate source of funds.
 Ultimately, you must determine the best mix of human resources to support your grant’s statement of work.
 You may be limited by sponsor requirements on how you rebudget funds to reallocate costs.

 Note that you cannot reduce the overall effort of a GSR or postdoctoral scholar.
 If you reduce the time allocation on a grant, you must identify other sources to cover the full 50% appointment.
 Do not discuss layoffs and/or any reduction with the GSR or Postdoc without first consulting with Labor Relations and GEPA.Expand section New Proposals